Fresh mint flavor and chocolate mint candies turn this homemade treat into a triple mint confection.

 Spearmint is most commonly sold in grocery stores and thus is typically used to make mint ice cream.
 Fresh mint creates a much brighter mint flavor than mint extract would.

-Food coloring is typically used to create the green color.
+Food coloring is typically used to create a green color.
 Crème de menthe can also be used for color as well as flavor.

 While steeping fresh mint leaves in the cream can lend a very light green hue, fresh mint ice cream is naturally more white than green.